Originally published May 29, 2020

 - Provide honest and age-appropriate explanations of what to expect during the test.
 For example:

-- We’ll stop by a clinic in the Children’s Pavilion for a test.
+- If you're coming into the clinic: We’ll stop by a clinic in the Children’s Pavilion for a test.
 You’ll sit on the exam table, just like you do for doctor’s appointments.
 I can even sit right next to you if you’d like.

 - You will see people wearing gowns, gloves and masks.
 They’re doing this to keep everyone safe by not spreading germs.

 - One of these people will put a long, skinny Q-tip in your nose and twirl it around in circles.
 This may feel a little uncomfortable, but it will only take a minute and then you’ll be done!

 - It is important to be really still when they do this – you can even pretend to be frozen like a statue!